Need help

 Leading Regional School

 Based in Mackay, adjacent to the beautiful Whitsunday region of the Great Barrier Reef, we are one of Australia’s leading regional schools.
-At Whitsunday Anglican School we combine the best of country hospitality with the high standards and opportunities of a premier city school, at a much more affordable price.
+At Whitsunday Anglican School we combine the best of country hospitality with the high standards and opportunities of a premier city school.

 We look forward to welcoming you and your family to Whitsunday Anglican School.